hashgraph/hedera-mirror-node/docs/operations.md

            username: mirror_importer
    ```

-### Configuration for Faster Ingestion of Historical Data
+### Historical Data Ingestion

-The following resource allocation and configuration is recommended to speed up historical data ingestion:
+The following resource allocation and configuration is recommended to speed up historical data ingestion.
+The importer
+should be able to ingest one month's worth of mainnet data in less than 1.5 days.

 1. Importer